ecmwf/metview-docs/docs/api/functions/plot_xs.rst

 Cross section
 ++++++++++++++++

-    The data and the styles used to generate the cross section are defined by the positional arguments.
+    The data and the styles used to generate the cross section are defined by the positional arguments (``*args``).
 In the argument list a :class:`Fieldset` can be followed by any number of visual definitions (:func:`mcont` and :func:`mwind`), which define the plotting style for the given data.
 If no style is specified for a data object the style will be automatically generated using the currently loaded style configuration.

 Limitations
 ++++++++++++++++

     :func:`plot_xs` is a high-level function using pre-defined settings, therefore it comes with certain limitations:

-    * each :class:`Fieldset` must be defined on pressure levels and can only contain a single time instance
+    * each :class:`Fieldset` must be defined on pressure levels and can only contain a single time instance (same sate, time step etc.)
     * the cross section view properties (e.g. level range, axes etc.) cannot be controlled
     * while the data and map view styles can be fully customised, the title and legend are automatically built and no control is offered over them